hipay/hipay-docs/hipay-enterprise-sdk-ios/06-Configuration.md

 ### Credentials

-Get a valid HiPay Fullservice API username and password.
+Get a valid HiPay Enterprise API username and password.
 If you don't have any, please refer to the [Prerequisites and recommendations](#prerequisites-and-recommendations) page.

 ### Determine your app URL scheme